qubicmio/rpc20-blog-post/README.md

 #### Searchable data

 One of the hardest decision was to find a suitable database for the data that needs to be served frequently and with high performance, like transactions, tick data and events.
 We did experiment with several solutions from relational databases to online cloud solutions but they were not able to handle the expected amount of data well.
 Finally we decided to go with a search engine and used [Elasticsearch](https://www.elastic.co/elasticsearch) that is based on [Apache Lucene](https://lucene.apache.org/) but offers useful features for clustering and replication.
+One elasticsearch cluster consists out of at least three nodes to provide enough redundancy (for example for maintenance).

 The most important searchable data is transaction and tick data.
 Events are also available but not in production yet.
 For each kind of searchable data there is one search index within elasticsearch.